 “This partnership will enhance our ability as an organization — and the field as a whole — to constantly evaluate, learn, and iterate approaches to ending homelessness.”Adam Ruege, community solutions

 We are eager that this partnership will help us contribute to broader learning for the field around the conditions, interventions, and tools that will accelerate our collective progress.
-And with support from ORS Impact and EqM, we look forward to learning and evaluating the impact of communities achieving an end to homelessness for a population, known as functional zero.
+And with support from ORS Impact, we look forward to learning and evaluating the impact of communities achieving an end to homelessness for a population, known as functional zero.

 “Built for Zero’s commitment to continuous learning and improvement is at the core of what we do,” said Adam Ruege, Community Solutions’ Portfolio Lead for Learning Systems & Evaluation.
 “This partnership will enhance our ability as an organization — and the field as a whole — to constantly evaluate, learn, and iterate approaches to ending homelessness.”